fernandoescolar/vscode-solution-explorer/README.md

-> **⚠️⚠️⚠️ Microsoft has created a new extension which provides an official solution explorer for Visual Studio Code.
-You can find more information [here](https://code.visualstudio.com/docs/csharp/project-management).**
+> **⚠️ Please note, while there is another extension offering a solution explorer for Visual Studio Code, it's important to clarify that this is not the official Microsoft extension.
+For the official extension, you can visit [this link](https://code.visualstudio.com/docs/csharp/project-management).**

 # vscode-solution-explorer